benmvp/slides/2022/reactmiami/enzyme-to-rtl.md

 NOTES:

-- That's it!
+- And that's it!
 - I know I just flooded you with a whole bunch of information
-- Hopefully you found it all insightful
+- Hopefully you found it all helpful & insightful
 - My goal was that...
-  - If you're using Enzyme currently, you realize you have to migrate
+  - If you're using Enzyme currently, you **1)** realize you have to migrate
-  - And now you've got a jump start on what migrating looks like
+  - And **2)** now you've got a jump start on what migrating looks like
   - And if you're already using RTL, you got to reminisce on the old days
-  - Or if you've never used Enzyme before, a greater appreciation for RTL
+  - Or if you've never used Enzyme before, a better understanding for RTL design decisions
-- Special thanks to the organizers of the first React Miami
+- I wanna give a special thanks to the organizers of the first React Miami
+  - For inviting me to share my knowledge with y'all
   - G2i & JS World
-- Thank **YOU** for attending my talk
+- Also thank **YOU** for attending my talk
   - You could've skipped to get a jump on the refreshments, but you stayed
-- We've got a break after this, and I'll be here right after for any questions you've got
+- Speaking of which we've got a break after this
+  - And I'll be here right after for any questions you've got
-  - And I'll be here throughout the day as well for feel free to grab me whenever
+  - And I'll also be around throughout the day as well for feel free to grab me whenever
   - But you can always reach out to me on Twitter (**@benmvp**)
-  - You can also find a tweet to the slides there or on my website: **benmvp.com**
+- **REMINDER:** You can also find a tweet to the slides there or on my website: **benmvp.com**
-- Enjoy the rest of the conference!
+- Thanks again & enjoy the rest of the conference!